 Because I have provided enough calendar material for all years, it’s easy to make an Academic Long Thin Calendar beginning in September and ending in August of the following year simply by printing only the sheets required.

 Making A Financial Long Thin Calendar

-Similarly a Financial Long Thin Calendar can be made commencing at the beginning of the financial year in April.
+Similarly a Financial Long Thin Calendar can be made commencing at the beginning of the financial year (usually in April).
 Unusually it might require thirteen months by ending with April of the following year.
-This is because the financial year usually begins and ends on the 5th or 6th of April and not at the ‘end of March’/’beginning of the April’.
+This is because the financial year usually begins and ends on the 5th or 6th of April and not at the ‘end of March’/’beginning of April’.

 My Long Thin Calendar Making History